Skip to content

 Vacuum gripper

-By default the gripper will spin freely; if you dont want that tie it up with a zip tie to the screw on the image.
+You will need to print the vacuum gripper holder from the GitHub folder.
+By default the gripper will spin freely; if you don't want that, tie it with a zip tie to the screw shown in the image.

-You will have to block one port of pneumatic valve.
-You can use a tube of fitting size and screw in a M3 screw with threadlocker on it.
+You will need to block one port of the pneumatic valve.
+Use a tube of a fitting size and screw in an M3 screw with threadlocker.

 Connection is as follows:

-Estop needs to be connected for normal operation of the robot
+The E-stop must be connected for normal operation of the robot.

-If you dont have an ESTOP you can use any NO switch!
+If you don't have an E-stop, you can use any normally closed (NC) switch.